travelping/kube-watch/README.md

 Some notes about arguments:

-* if Namespace is omitted the current one will be used
-* a Name should always be specified, but if empty (""), all the objects of specified type will be watched within a Namespace
+* a Name should always be specified, but if empty (""), all the objects of the specified type will be watched.
+In case of "label" or "all namespaces" switch the Name should be set to ""
-* a label can be specified to watch specific group of objects within a Namespace.
+* if Namespace is omitted the current one will be used.

 Several not connected targets can be watched by running an accordingly configured container per target.